-Strategy 2: Switching our Appliances and Vehicles from Gasoline, Diesel, Propane, and Natural Gas to Electric
+Switch our Appliances and Vehicles from Gasoline, Diesel, Propane, Coal, and Natural Gas to Electric

-This strategy focuses on converting the vast majority of our existing gasoline, diesel, propane, and natural gas powered equipment, appliances, and vehicles to electric.
+This strategy focuses on converting the vast majority of our existing gasoline, diesel, propane, coal, and natural gas powered equipment, appliances, and vehicles to electric.
 This is particularly important since we are working to ensure our electrical grid is powered with 100% renewable energy.
-To achieve this strategy, 7 specific actions have been identified:
+To achieve this strategy, 6 specific actions have been identified:

-- 1. Home and Business Electrification Policies and Support - 2.
-Electrify Buses - 3.
-Support Community Electric Vehicle and Solar Bulk Buys - 4.
-Electrify City Fleet - 5.
-Electrify Private Fleets - 6.
-Expansion of Electric Charging Infrastructure
+- 1. Promote Home & Business Electrification

+- 2. Electrify Buses

+- 3. Support Community Electric Vehicle and Solar Bulk Buys

+- 4. Electrify City Fleet

+- 5. Electrify Private Fleet

+- 6. Expand Electric Vehicle Charging Infrastructure

-Combined, these actions are estimated to reduce community-wide emissions by 23% and cost just over \$143,000,000.
+Combined, these six actions are estimated to reduce community-wide emissions by 23% and cost just over \$143,000,000.